Young Leaders' Network

 YLN Public Events

-At YLN’s most recent event, around 75 community organizers, lawyers, bankers, architects, public health officials, and educators gathered downtown at Motorola Solutions to discuss the roots of community violence and holistic approaches to healing with Quinn Rallins of the Illinois Justice Project, Dr. Selwyn Rogers of UChicago Medicine's adult trauma center, artist and organizer Jasamine "Tweak" Harris, and Motorola's Sirisha Yadlapati.
+In April of 2018, around 75 community organizers, lawyers, bankers, architects, public health officials, and educators gathered downtown at Motorola Solutions to discuss the roots of community violence and holistic approaches to healing with Quinn Rallins of the Illinois Justice Project, Dr. Selwyn Rogers of UChicago Medicine's adult trauma center, artist and organizer Jasamine "Tweak" Harris, and Motorola's Sirisha Yadlapati.
 YLN will continue to host a series of Crucial Community Conversations over the next year that explore Big Questions related to root causes of violence, and develop concrete resources to support community-based leaders working towards solutions.